 - 1. Request a referral or standing referral from a network provider to receive medically necessary services from a non-network provider.
 The referral will be in writing and will: - a.
 Indicate the time period during which services must be received; and - b.
 Specify the service(s) to be provided; and - c.
 Direct you to the non-network provider selected by your network provider. - 2.
-Seek prior authorization from Medica by calling one of the telephone numbers listed at the front of this Policy.
+Seek prior authorization from Medica by calling the number on the back of your Medica ID card.
 Medica does not guarantee coverage of services that are received before you obtain prior authorization from Medica. - 3.
 If prior authorization has been obtained from Medica, pay the same amount you would have paid if the services had been received from a network provider. - 4.
 Pay any charges not authorized for coverage by Medica.